 The degree of rapport with one’s employer, our relationships with our peers, our siblings, our close friends, the neighbors, our rapport with our doctor and so on—are all different, but in Christ Jesus they are all very important.

-I have lived in Silicon Valley south of San Francisco for sixty-five years now.
+I have lived in Silicon Valley south of San Francisco for sixty-eight years now.
 I won’t go into details about how the area has changed, but I am very aware of a downhill trend in the quality of life here, in spite of our very high affluence.
-Ominous dread of the future tends to creep in if we are not careful to drown it out and live in denial.
+Ominous dread of the future tends to creep in if we are not careful to drown it out and go on living in denial.

 Must everyone around me is obviously missing out on real life, living like zombies and running on cruise control.
 Houses built for $0.1 million 50 years ago now sell for 10 million bucks.
 At rush hour our modern freeways clog up like a stopped-up sewer line.
 Worst of all, interpersonal relationships are seemingly frozen at a kindergarten level for the majority living here.
 Incomes are sky high, but the cost of living is sky-higher.
 Forget about starting a family in these parts.
 Worst of all, a cloak of illusion and delusion are pervasive.
 Cell phone attention-span is about five minutes max.
 Business transactions are as automated as can be--but classic friendships are nearly extinct.
 Many marriages seem no better than the most casual affairs I remember from childhood.
 Loyalty?
 Commitment?
 I think not!
 Attention spans?
 Minutes at most.
 It's autopilot existence for the majority.
 Rare and precious is long-term loyalty and bonding--when it is occasionally discovered here by accident, in these parts of the woods.
 This is my perception for what it's worth.